-BREWTON-PARKER COLLEGE SINGLE C CORE48-49
+BREWTON-PARKER COLLEGE SINGLE CORE 9

-00 as one of the core lab sciences, MUS 221 or 222 to US 410 to satisfy the fine arts requirement in the core.
+Note: music majors are required to take PHY 260 as one of the core lab sciences, MUS 221 or 222 to satisfy the arts and letters part of the core, and MUS 410 to satisfy the fine arts requirement in the core.

-REQUIRED MUSIC THEORY COURSES 19
+REQUIRED MUSIC THEORY COURSES1 9

-MUS 101 Tonal Harmony 1 & Practice (4) MUS 103 Tonal Harmony 2 & Practice (4) MUS 201 Tonal Harmony 3 & Practice (4) MUS 203 Tonal Harmony 4 & Practice (4) MUS 301 Form and Analysis (3)
+MUS 101 Tonal Harmony 1 & Practice (4)MUS 203 Tonal Harmony 4 & Practice (4)MUS 103 Tonal Harmony 2 & Practice (4)MUS 301 Form and Analysis (3)MUS 201 Tonal Harmony 3 & Practice (4)MUS 301 Form and Analysis (3)

 REQUIRED MUSIC COURSES 3

 MUS 320 Technology for Music (3)

-REQUIRED MUSIC ELECTIVES 15
+REQUIRED MUSIC ELECTIVES1 5

 Must be 300- or 400-level MUS courses.

 APPLIED MAJOR LESSONS 8

 Voice, Keyboard, or Instrumental

 APPLIED SECONDARY LESSONS 4

 Voice, Keyboard, Instrumental, or Guitar

 PERFORMING ENSEMBLE 8

-MUS-CC, MUS-WE, MUS-VT, MUS-HB, or MV US-BE
+MUS-CC, MUS-WE, MUS-VT, MUS-HB, or MUS-BE

-for MUS-CC 001/002 Concert Choir (if an instru I major, students also must register during two semesters mental or keyboard major) or MUS-WE 001/002 College he interconnectivity between vocal and instrumental music.
+NOTE : As part of completing a primary applied major, students also must register during two semesters for MUS-CC 001/002 Concert Choir (if an instrumental or keyboard major) or MUS- WE 001/002 College Wind Ensemble (if a voice major) to experience the interconnectivity between vocal and instrumental music This is a non-credit graduation requirement.

 MAJOR-SPECIFIC ELECTIVE 1

-Voice Major : MUS 121 Diction of Modern Langu Piano Major : MUS 335 Keyboard, Accompanime Instrumental Major : MUS 334 Fundamentals of J ent (1), or
+Voice Major : MUS 121 Diction of Modern Languages (1), Piano Major : MUS 335 Keyboard, Accompaniment (1), or Instrumental Major : MUS 334 Fundamentals of Jazz (1)

-GENERAL ELECTIVES
+GENERAL ELECTIVES1 5

 Must be 300- or 400-level courses.